 Billing for tuition and fees is coordinated through the college Business Office.
-Bills are mailed approximately 30 days prior to the beginning of each semester.
-Payment or arrangement for payment must be made two weeks before the beginning of the semester.
+Bills are mailed approximately 30 days prior to the semester due date.
+Payment or arrangement for payment must be made two weeks prior to the start of the semester.
 For late registration, payment in full must be made upon registration.
-Discover, Visa/MasterCard, check, or cash are accepted as payment.
+Cash, Check, Visa, MasterCard, and Discover are accepted as payment.